 5. Leadership Experience.Leadership is defined as a position of responsibility for others.
 Attributes of the highly qualified applicant should include: dedication, determination, willingness to contribute to the welfare of others, and the ability to make decisions.
 Individuals willing to accept positions of leadership are considered an asset to their community and profession.
 Sustained positions of leadership in employment, church, community and school organizations (e.g., coaching, tutoring and mentoring) should be clearly noted on your application.

 7. Graduate School Application.Applicants will already have all they require for the graduate school application if they have completed the PharmCAS application.
 Please indicate that you are applying to the Pharmacy DPH program.
 Official transcripts are required and need to be sent directly to the Graduate School, not to the College of Pharmacy.
 For questions regarding the Graduate School Application please contact the Graduate Admissions Office at 801-581-7283.

 All applicants must take the PCAT exam before entry into the PharmD Program for the 2018-2019 year and application cycle.
 There is no minimum PCAT score required, although it will be reviewed as a whole with the student's application.

 9. Pre-Pharmacy Requirements.

 A Bachelor’s Degree is not required to apply to University of Utah’s College of Pharmacy.
 Applicants are required to complete general education requirements, as well as prerequisite courses.
 Applicants can choose to complete their bachelor’s degree, but it must be completed no later than July 1st of the year they wish to begin attending the College of Pharmacy.
 The Admissions Committee strongly recommends applicants complete their bachelor's degrees prior to admission.
 The minimum overall GPA required for applicants to be considered for admission to the program is 3.0; the average GPA of the past incoming classes has been 3.5.
-A GPA will be calculated by the College of Pharmacy using only the prerequisite courses listed in the following link: http://pharmacy.utah.edu/student-information/pharmd-applicant/prerx.php .
+Additionally, a GPA will be calculated by the College of Pharmacy using only the prerequisite courses listed in the following link: http://pharmacy.utah.edu/student-information/pharmd-applicant/prerx.php .
 The minimum prerequisite GPA required to apply is 2.8; the average GPA for the past incoming classes has been 3.5.